thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Other Development Topics/fire-app-builder-troubleshooting.md

 github: true
 ---

-First consult the [Known Issues][fire-app-builder-release-notes#known_issues] section to see if any bugs you're experiencing are known.
+First consult the [Known Issues][fire-app-builder-release-notes-version-1-0-2] section in the release notes to see if any bugs you're experiencing are known.

 If you can't resolve your issue, see the [Fire TV and Fire TV Stick](https://forums.developer.amazon.com/spaces/43/Fire+TV+and+Fire+TV+Stick.html) categories on the Support Forums.